 A petition is bracketed when a decision is postponed pending receipt of additional information or documentation.
-Should this be the case with your petition, your Resident Dean of Freshmen/Allston Burr Assistant Dean will be in touch with you about what information is desired and how to obtain it.
+Should this be the case with your petition, your Resident Dean of Freshmen/Allston Burr Resident Dean will be in touch with you about what information is desired and how to obtain it.
 A bracketed petition is normally addressed at the next consecutive meeting of the Administrative Board, should the information be available at that time.

 Scratch.
 A finding by the Board that nothing wrong occurred, or that there are no grounds for action.
 A decision of scratch is recorded in a student’s file to signal that the Board found no fault.

 Take No Action.
 This response indicates that a serious accusation was made but was not or could not be substantiated.